Frequently Asked Questions

 For Principal Investigators (PIs):

-I have already started (or completed) my reserach project.
+I have already started or completed my research project.
 Can I still apply for IRB review?

 No. IRB approval must be obtained prior to beginning a research project.
-Any research begun without IRB approval (for which IRB approval would be needed) will not be accepted as research.
+Any research begun without IRB approval (for which IRB approval would be needed) will not be recognized or supported by Carroll College.

 I am not sure if my research needs IRB approval.
 How do I find out?